EduCoder: An Open-Source Annotation System for Education Transcript Data: Evaluation and Case Study

 \section{Evaluation and Case Study}

-To evaluate \texttt{EduCoder}'s usability and effectiveness, we conducted a focus group at a university summit for educators interested in the application of language technology in education.
-The study involved 16 K-12 mathematics teachers and two university-based math education professors.
+To evaluate EduCoder’s usability and effectiveness, we conducted a focus group at a university summit for educators interested in the application of language technology in education.
+The study involved 16 K-12 mathematics teachers and 2 university based math education professors.
 Participants completed a 45-minute training session followed by a 60-minute collaborative annotation task using common classroom dialogue transcripts.
-The codebook included both categorical features (e.g., "is the student playing the role of xyz?") and free-response fields capturing the annotator's observations of students' mathematical understanding and their relevance to the lesson's purpose.
-Our evaluation methodology follows established principles for credibility in qualitative analysis \citep{patton2002two} and best practices for coding in-depth interviews \citep{campbell2013coding}.
+The codebook included both categorical features (e.g., identifying student discourse roles) and free-response fields capturing annotators' observations of students' mathematical reasoning.
+The annotation workflow incorporated calibration exercises on one to three reference transcripts to establish baseline agreement before independent coding.

-The annotation process involved calibration exercises where participants annotated one to three reference transcripts to establish baseline agreement before independent coding.
-This small set of transcripts served as reference points for calibration during the independent annotation sessions.
-Annotators compared their interpretations of the codebook on the new transcripts against these reference examples to maintain consistent coding practices.

-After the annotations were completed, all participants provided positive feedback about the interface and especially emphasized the ease of annotating diverse types and the value of real-time comparison with other annotators.
-This also prompted meaningful questions during the calibration discussions, as annotators could easily reference others’ responses and discuss whether or not they agreed with them.
-Teachers found the side-by-side comparison view particularly helpful for resolving disagreements and aligning on the codebook.
-Participants also appreciated the notes for open-ended feedback, as they could share nuanced observations that the categorical features could not fully capture.